tr3ck3r/linklight/exercises/ansible_engine/10-molecule/README.md

 An error occurred during the test sequence action: 'verify'.
 Cleaning up.
 ```

+This is fine as just proves that your testinfra code is working as expected.

 ## Section 4: Write The Role Tasks

-Let's not forget to actually write the role contents!
+So your testinfra will work, let's write the role contents!

 ```bash
 vi ~/apache_basic2/site.yml